 Many who visit Kenya opt to go on a safari, where they catch glimpses of animals like rhinos, elephants and lions.
 Hikers will find adventure with Mount Kenya, an impressive peak which offers both day hikes and more ambitious excursions.

-Kenya has beautiful beaches that are welcoming to travellers looking for relaxation or to participate in watersports, including diving and snorkeling.
+Kenya has beautiful beaches that are welcoming to travellers looking for relaxation or to participate in water sports, including diving and snorkeling.

 Culturally, Kenya also boasts impressive diversity, with more than 40 different ethnic groups with their own unique traditions.